olgakiramari/cybersecurity-learning-journal/week1/linux.md

 - cat → display file contents
 - file → identify file types
 - find → locate a specific file on the system
+- less → displays text in a paged format

 ## Practice
 I used these commands directly in the terminal to navigate directories, create files and organize folders.

+## Practical outcome
+I became more comfortable navigating the file system and managing files using the terminal instead of a graphical interface.

 ## Key takeaway
 Linux command-line navigation becomes easier with daily practice and repetition.